 Role: Co-Head of Investment Engineering, Investment Engine

-Background: Alex joined Bridgewater 13 years ago and serves as the Co-Head of Investment Engineering, where he is responsible for the investment systems Bridgewater creates.
+Background: Alex joined Bridgewater in 2008 and serves as the Co-Head of Investment Engineering, where he is responsible for the investment systems Bridgewater creates.
 Alex started at Bridgewater in Operations, and after two years transitioned into the Research team.
 While on the Research team Alex helped form and eventually lead the Investment Engineering department.

 What meaningful impact have you been able to make here?